 Chemistry education in India needs to be thoroughly redesigned keeping in view the needs and goals of the 21st century.
 We need to have modern but light syllabi, embrace innovative learner-centric pedagogies to improve students' learning and shift the focus of examination to assessing their competence (knowledge, skills, values, attitudes etc.) rather than merely knowledge.
-Further there also needs to be a proper coordination between chemistry education at school and higher education levels.
 This redesigning of chemistry education is possible only if the chemistry teachers at all levels are regularly empowered in each aspect of chemistry education including strategic use of technology.
 ARPIT (Annual Refresher Programme in Teaching) programmes in chemistry developed by the National Resource Centres (NRC) of Chemistry of the Govt. of India and offered through SWAYAM portal are proving to be a big breakthrough in this direction and are helping in enhancing the competence of chemistry teachers.
 One needs to keep it in mind that the quality of an educational system cannot exceed the quality of its teachers and therefore the empowerment of the chemistry teachers through their regular professional development is the need of the hour.